SEND Report 2018 – 2019

 Local Authority Assessment Officers attend school weekly as part of the EHC Conversion process.
 For students in KS4 and Post 16 colleagues for the LA Transitions team, which includes representatives from Adult Social Care, Education and Health, attend Annual Review and Transitions meetings and visits students at home and in school as part of their assessment processes.

 The Transitions Team also support the Deputy Head to provide the Annual Transitions Fair which brings together a range of post school providers so parents and students can meet them and begin to explore opportunities for students when they leave school.

 The School is part of Luton Futures, a partnership of nine secondary schools in Luton, set up in 2010, who seek to achieve the best education for their pupils, and the best teaching and working environment for their teachers, by working collaboratively together – sharing their skills, experience and understanding for the greater good.

 The school offer placements and support to mainstream schools.
 Each year a small number of students from mainstream schools are referred and may subsequently attend Woodlands one or two days a week in order to access Life Skills based activities.

 We offer professional visits for staff from mainstream schools and as part of our Outreach service offer Team Teach training and training in the use of software to support learners with Special Needs.

-One of the Assistant Heads works regularly with a group of Special Schools in the Eastern region, SSMAG, to promote good practice in assessment and monitoring.
+The Assistant Head works regularly with a group of Special Schools in the Eastern region, SSMAG, to promote good practice in assessment and monitoring.